hfchen20/foamMooring/README.md

 ```

 ## How to use (tested on v2012, v2212)

 - Prepare an OpenFOAM case as usual.
 The floating body motion can be accommodated by either deforming mesh `interFoam` or overset grid `overInterDyMFoam`.
 - Add in `controlDict`
 ```
-libs    (sixDoFMooring);
+libs    (sixDoFMooring); // or (rigidBodyMooring)
 ```
 - Prepare a mooring input file in case subfolder "Mooring".
-For example,
+For example, for sixDoFMooring
    - MoorDyn v1: [lines.txt](tutorial/sixDoF_2D/overset/background/Mooring) (filename hard-coded)

    - MoorDyn v2: [lines_v2.txt](tutorial/sixDoF_2D/overset/background/Mooring)